waymondrang/CanvaStyle/readme.md

-# dm4c
+# CanvaStyle

-A dark and monospace theme for Canvas.
+Give Canvas a new look with CanvaStyle, the ultimate stylization tool for Canvas LMS.

 Tested on and developed for canvas.instructure.com for maximum compatibility.